ShufeiGe/Tess19/README.md

 ## Citation
 If you use Tess19 in your research, please cite the following publication:

 S. Ge, S. Wang, Y.W.
 Teh, L. Wang, and L.T.
 Elliott.
 Random tessellation forests.
 2019.
 Proceedings of the 33rd Conference on Neural Information Processing Systems.
-Code & Appendices

 ## LICENSES
 tess19 v1.0.
 Copyright (c) 2019.
 Shufei Ge and Lloyd T. Elliott.